Census Dots

 Native American/Other

-Of the 1,611 places in California, San Marino is the 445th most populous.
+San Marino is ranked the 447th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Marino was ranked the 445th most populous place in the 2020 Census.

 San Marino's White Population